EnderASz/Salt/README.md

 </p>

 Welcome to Salt.
-Salt is a compiled, interpreted programing language running in a virtual machine enviroment.
+This is a compiled, interpreted programing language running in a virtual machine enviroment.

 Directories:
 - `lib` - standard library of Salt